Signing a Surrogacy Agreement

 • And dated on relevant pages

-The signatures and dates are really important, because the court needs to be satisfied that the signatures were placed after receiving legal advice and counselling, and before attempting to fall pregnant.
+The signatures and dates are really important, because the court must be satisfied that the signatures were placed after receiving legal advice and counselling, and before attempting to fall pregnant.

 Witnesses

-It is not an absolute requirement that the agreement must signed and witnessed by a lawyer or a Justice of the Peace, but it is preferable.
-A witness cannot be one of the parties.
+It is not an absolute requirement that the agreement must be signed and witnessed by a lawyer or a Justice of the Peace, but it is preferable.
+A witness must not be one of the parties.
 You can sign the agreement separately, on separate dates, and have different witnesses, or you might do it all together at the same time with one witness for everyone.

 Signatures – electronic or wet?